About Docs GitHub Sign in

 The .pages.yml file

 To configure Pages CMS you just need to add a .pages.yml file to the repository (and branch) that hosts your content and media.
-If this file isn't there when you open your repository/branch in Pages CMS, you will be be presented with a link to add one via the Pages CMS interface.
+If this file isn't there when you open your repository/branch in Pages CMS, you will be presented with a link to add one via the Pages CMS interface.

 You can have different configuration files on separate branches.
 The Pages CMS interface allows you to navigate between them (click on the name of repository at the top of the sidebar and then select the branch in the dropdown menu).